hymnis/dsul-python/README.md

     -m, --mode=<mode>              Set mode to given value (must be on of the predefined modes) -h, --host=<host>              The hostname/address of the server [default: localhost] -p, --port=<port>              The port number used to connect to the server [default: 5795]

+## Acknowledgements

+IPC module is based on the work of Dan Krause.
+Check it out at: [https://gist.github.com/dankrause/9607475](https://gist.github.com/dankrause/9607475)